alexandair/entra-powershell-docs/docs/conceptual/azuread-powershell-to-entra-powershell-mapping.md

 ---
 # Find Azure AD PowerShell and MSOnline cmdlets in Microsoft Entra PowerShell

 The Microsoft Entra PowerShell module is over 98% compatible with the Azure AD and Azure AD Preview PowerShell modules.
 Additionally, it provides parity for MSOnline cmdlets that were not migrated to Azure AD PowerShell.
-Use this page to find the equivalent cmdlets in Microsoft Entra PowerShell for those you used in the Azure AD, Azure AD Preview, and MSOnline PowerShell modules
+Use this page to find the equivalent cmdlets in Microsoft Entra PowerShell for those you used in the Azure AD, Azure AD Preview, and MSOnline PowerShell modules.

 :::zone pivot="azure-ad-powershell"